 Shawn Neumann, ICD.D

-Elected to the credit union board in 1998, Shawn has been First West’s board chair since 2011.
-Shawn’s current responsibilities include serving on the Governance and Nominations, Government Relations and Partnership and Human Resources committees.
-As board chair, Shawn is also an ex-officio member of all other committees.
+Elected to First West’s Board in 1998, Shawn has been First West’s Board Chair since 2011.
+Shawn’s current responsibilities include serving on the Governance and Nominations, Government Relations and Partnership, and Human Resources committees.
+As Board Chair, Shawn is also an ex-officio member of all other committees.

-Shawn holds an Institute of Corporate Directors, Director (ICD.D) designation and a bachelor of arts in economics and history.
+Shawn holds an Institute of Corporate Directors (ICD.D) designation and a Bachelor of Arts in economics and history.

-Shawn is founder and CEO of Domain7 Solutions Inc., a global digital product and platform agency company.
-At Domain7, Shawn works with a diverse group of organizations and companies to build digital products and platforms that help with digital transformation and organizational change.
-This allows him to bring his perspective on the rapidly changing, technology-driven marketplace to the board and its discussions.
+Shawn is currently president of Versett, a global team of strategic designers, technical specialists and change architects.
+Versett has teams in North and South America, as well as in Europe.
+Shawn previously founded and was CEO of Domain7, a global digital product and platform agency.
+At Versett, Shawn works with a diverse group of organizations and companies to design their futures and build digital products and services.
+This allows him to bring his perspective on the rapidly changing, technology-driven marketplace to the Board and its discussions.

-At Domain7, Shawn led the acquisition of U.S.-based Joint Venture Inc. (2010), a digital firm that serves U.S. corporate and government clients.
+As president of Versett, Shawn is leading the rapid growth of the new global strategic design team.
+Previously at Domain7, Shawn led the acquisition of U.S.-based Joint Venture Inc. (2010), a digital firm that serves U.S. corporate and government clients.
 Shawn founded Domain7 Studios, a documentary film production business focused on discovering and telling stories of positive social and organizational change.
-Recently Shawn established Domain7 UK, a subsidiary serving clients in southern England.
+He also established Domain7 UK, a subsidiary serving clients in southern England.

 Shawn has extensive experience in credit union mergers and acquisitions, including: